ackertyson/dock-ops/README.md

 configure how `docker-compose` commands are formulated on a per-project basis (_and_ per-mode, i.e., development/production/etc.), specifying which YAML files should be used for each; see the `setup` command below.
-You might not get how awesome this is until you're managing many different projects which all have different conventions with respect to compose file naming and extending.
+You might not get how awesome this is until you're managing several different projects which all have different conventions with respect to compose file naming and extending.
 Trust
 me: it's awesome!